How to Make the Most of One Day in Canyonlands National Park

 In this post, I promote travel to a national park that is the traditional lands of the Pueblos and Núu-agha-tʉvʉ-pʉ̱ (Ute) peoples.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 This post was originally published in December 2020, and was updated in November 2022.

 Before jumping into my suggested itinerary for one day in Canyonlands, I want to cover a few of the basics and logistics.
 I find answering these questions before you ask them helps you have a perfect trip with no hiccups.

-The Three Districts of Canyonlands National Park
+Districts in Canyonlands National Park

 The best place to start when planning a trip to Canyonlands National Park is to understand that the park is made up of three very distinct “districts.” (“District” is the official National Park Service term, and they use it across a lot of parks; for example, Zion has both Zion Canyon and Kolob Canyon districts.)

 Each of these districts has different natural wonders and experiences, and different levels of access.
 Island in the Sky is the most easily accessed (just 45 minutes from Moab) and has the easiest hiking trails.
 The Needles is intermediate in both effort to reach and to explore.
 And The Maze is the most difficult part of the park to reach and has the most challenging hikes and natural experiences.